traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

         - kind: Rule
           match: Host(`api.traefik.EXTERNAL_IP.sslip.io`) && PathPrefix(`/customers`)     # Traefik will be monitoring for this specific URL.
           services:
-            - name: customer-app                                                          # The request routed to customer-app service on port 3000.
+            - name: customer-app                                                          # The request is routed to customer-app service on port 3000.
               port: 3000
           middlewares:
             - name: customer-header                                                       # CustomResponse Header.